-Located right at the end of Princes Wharf with marvelous harbor views, the Hilton is beautiful but usually pretty expensive so I’ve avoided it on my last few trips.
+Located right at the end of Princes Wharf with marvelous harbor views, the Hilton Auckland is beautiful, but usually pretty expensive, so I’ve avoided it on my last few trips.
 But thanks to Hilton’s new cash and points redemption option (borrowed liberally from one of my favorite features of the Starwood program) I was able to get a decent deal on a room.

 It was a perfect, sunny day and after checking in and dropping my bags in the room I headed right back out to the Viaduct to enjoy the afternoon.
 I stopped for dinner at my favorite restaurant (Buffalo) for what just might be the best New Zealand green-lipped mussels on the planet – paired, of course, with a deliciously fruity Marlborough sauvignon blanc.
 Heaven on earth and the best meal I’d had since Thailand.